Working in sheets

 Screen configuration

-# Cloning issues
+# Cloning work items

 Stay tuned